Home office claim rules: Canada vs US

 What form do Canadians use to claim home office expenses?

-How is the home office percentage calculated in Canada vs the US?
+How is a shared home workspace calculated in Canada vs the US?